Cr1t-GYM/Jenkinsfile-runner-actions-demo/demo/s3-artifact-manager/README.md

 [artifact-manager-s3](https://plugins.jenkins.io/artifact-manager-s3/).
 In this example, it takes `AWS S3` as an example and other object storage services should work as well.

-If you use `AWS S3` like this example, you need to know your the region of the user, `AWS access key id`, `AWS secret access key`, `AWS S3 bucket name` and `AWS S3 bucket prefix` in advance.
+If you use `AWS S3` like this example, you will need to know your the region of the user, `AWS access key id`, `AWS secret access key`,

+`AWS S3 bucket name` and `AWS S3 bucket prefix` in advance.
 For example, if your `S3 URI` for a specific folder under a bucket is `s3://jenkins-action/test/`, `AWS S3 bucket name` is `jenkins-action` and `AWS S3 bucket prefix` is `test/`.
 `AWS access key id` and `AWS secret access key` can be downloaded when you create a new user for your account.